ksopyla/numpy-pandas-tutorial/README.md

 # Numpy and pandas tutorial for data data visualization in python.

 This is set of lessons which will teach you numpy and pandas basics.
-The aim of the course is to prapare you to visualize the data.
-You will learn how to
+The aim of the course is to prepare you to visualize the data.

 ## Why I have created this course?